GautamRaj-12/obsidian-git-sync/java-oops/03_inheritance.md

 	- It promotes runtime polymorphism by allowing method overriding.
 ## Disadvantages of Inheritance
 - Using inheritance the parent and the child class gets tightly coupled.

+## Types of Inheritance
+1. **Single Inheritance**: In single inheritance, one class extends another class